sdu-concurrency/group-website/README.md

-# The CL Research Group Website
+# The ACP Research Group Website

 ## Guidelines for website content management

 ### Writing static pages

 Static pages are in the root folder as markdown (`.md`) files.
 Unless some html tags are needed, you can directly edit the content using the markdown syntax.
-In case you need to add html elements and still want to write content inside of them in markdown, just remember to add the `markdown="1"` attribute to the
+In case you need to add html elements and still want to write content inside of them in markdown, just remember to add the `markdown="1"` attribute to the HTML tag.
-HTML tag.

 ### Writing event posts

 Event posts are found in `_posts` folder within the root.
 There, a post is a separate `.md` file named following the convention `yyyy-mm-dd-title.md`.
 The `title` is not important and the only constraint is that the first part of the name corresponds to a date formatted follow the previous rule.

 The header of each file follows the convention below, which is self-explanatory.
 Fields `"place"` and `"date_end"` are optional.
-Dates may be limited to year, month, etc. In the main part of the post, please use the tag `<!--more-->` to set the limit of the post excerpt, used to preview the article.
+Dates may be limited to year, month, etc.
+In the main part of the post, please use the tag `<!--more-->` to set the limit of the post excerpt, used to preview the article.

 ```yaml
 ---